Nathan-js458/verde-js-interpreter/README.md

 Usage: `verde file.js` where `file.js` is the javascrpt input file.

 The `require` function does not exist, but you can use `verdemod` instead.

+To run jsx files, you need this line of code:

+`verdemod('./verde-jsx-reader.js')`